Sri Lanka - Country Commercial Guide

 Last published date:

 Businesses cite a lack of sufficient labor supply as a major hindrance for operating in Sri Lanka.
 Qualified workers are in short supply as a result of the education system producing too few engineers, technicians, scientists, and English speakers.
-Initial indicators suggest that the economic crisis is prompting an increased number of skilled workers to leave Sri Lanka and seek employment abroad, further agravating the shortage of qualified labor.
+There is an influx of workers leaving for employment abroad due to the economic crisis and this will further agravatate labor and skilled worker availability in the country.
 Business representatives complain that the rigid labor laws, including exceptionally high severance pay regulations, make it difficult to adjust staff size and composition to market conditions.
 There are also numerous and overlapping labor regulations that are often difficult for investors to understand.

 Piracy is a problem for U.S. rights-holders in music, film, software, and some consumer products.
 Sri Lanka also lacks anti-competition laws.